moemachef/Front-end-Developer-Interview-Questions-And-Answers/README.md

 * Is there any reason you'd want to use `translate()` instead of *absolute positioning*, or vice-versa?
 And why?

 #### JS Questions:
+* Explain why the treatment of non-dense arrays important or not important in utility libraries.
 * Explain event delegation
 * Explain how `this` works in JavaScript
 * Explain how prototypal inheritance works